 While it is not appropriate to reward a problematic employee with the best jobs or the exciting new projects, just for a more comfortable life, it is fair to understand that repeating the same task may become tedious and disheartening.

 Here, understanding what makes the employee tick and allowing them to spread their wings or take on work that will involve and occupy them may turn the difficult employee into the contented employee.

 Sometimes it is necessary to challenge a difficult employee.
-Always be prepared with examples of how behaviour is not appropriate.
+Always be prepared with examples of how behavior is not appropriate.

 It is not sufficient to describe an issue; there must also be evidence to support this idea.

-This evidence cannot be an isolated example which would show that everyone has a bad day.
-It must show “frequent” or persistent issues.
-For example, there might be consistent inability to follow an instruction, a general failure to communicate effectively or an ongoing problem with producing quality work.
+This evidence cannot be an isolated example which would show everyone has a bad day.
+It must show frequent or persistent issues.
+For example, there might be a consistent inability to follow an instruction, a general failure to communicate effectively or an ongoing problem with producing quality work.

 Preparation to identify “frequent” examples is an excellent method of applying coaching techniques for difficult employees.

 Having techniques for coaching difficult employees is essential.
 It is always worth remembering that it takes as much effort to do something wrong as it does to do something well.
 Therefore, coaching techniques for difficult employees are not about changing performance but about dealing with the attitude of the employee that causes poor performance.
 The employee must want to engage positively, and here, encouragement and support and understanding can often facilitate change.